 Our local waters should be teeming with wildlife, not trash and bacteria.
 Here’s how we’re bringing the Bay back to life:

-Nature-based solutions revitalize neighborhoods and urban creeks and rivers.
+Science-based solutions revitalize neighborhoods, rivers, streams and creeks.
 Here’s how we’re making waves, inland:

 Los Angeles imports over 80% of its water—a number that’s far too high.
 Here’s how we’re reshaping L.A.’s flow: